Oktoberfest is the perfect time to drink lots of beer and eat lots of German food.

 Oktoberfest parties in Melbourne

 If you're in Melbourne, there are plenty of great places and parties to celebrate Oktoberfest.
 If you want the real thing, you can always book a tour for next year's Oktoberfest in Germany.

 1. Oktoberfest in the Gardens

-When: 14 October 2017, 2pm–10pm
+- When: 13 October 2018, 2pm–10pm

-Where: Melbourne Showgrounds, entry gate 1
+- Where: Melbourne Showgrounds, entry gate 1

-Beer selection: Wide selection including beers including Weihenstephan Pilsner, Weihenstephan Hefe, Weihenstephan Kristal, Hofbrau Original Lager, Hofbrau Dunkl, Paulaner Original Lager, Paulaner Pilsner, Lowenbrau Original, Erdinger Hefe and Tucher Lager.
+- Beer selection: Wide selection including beers including Weihenstephan Pilsner, Weihenstephan Hefe, Weihenstephan Kristal, Hofbrau Original Lager, Hofbrau Dunkl, Paulaner Original Lager, Paulaner Pilsner, Lowenbrau Original, Erdinger Hefe and Tucher Lager.

-For more information: Oktoberfest in the Gardens
+- For more information: Oktoberfest in the Gardens

 Inside the hall entertainment to the tunes of German brass bands, yodellers and accordion players will keep the crowd rowdy while outside food stalls will sate, rides and games will thrill and the ever-popular silent disco will have you dancing all day long.